naiyerasif/site/content/blog/2019/2019-09-18-querying-json-documents-in-oracle.md

 );
 ```

-You can even apply constraints that will ensure that `fname`, `contribs` and `recognition` are valid JSONs as follows.
+We can even apply constraints that will ensure that `fname`, `contribs` and `recognition` are valid JSONs as follows.

 ```sql
 CREATE TABLE BIOS (